Skip to main content

 Analyst Summary

-Both Deep Genomics and Insitro compete directly in the AI Healthcare space, making this a head-to-head matchup within the same market segment.
+Within AI Healthcare, Deep Genomics and Insitro rank among the most closely watched rivals.
 Deep Genomics applies deep learning to genetic medicine discovery, using AI models trained on genomic sequence data to predict the functional consequences of genetic variants, identify RNA splicing defects that underlie genetic diseases, and generate novel therapeutic candidates including antisense oligonucleotides and small molecules that correct disease-causing genetic variants.
 Insitro is an AI-driven drug discovery company founded in 2018 that applies machine learning to accelerate pharmaceutical development.

-Insitro carries a known valuation of $2.2B, while Deep Genomics's valuation has not been publicly disclosed.
-On the funding side, Insitro has raised $743M in total — $563M more than Deep Genomics's $180M.
+Only Insitro has a public valuation on record ($2.2B); Deep Genomics's has not been disclosed.
+On the funding front, Insitro has secured $743M, outpacing Deep Genomics's $180M by $563M.

 Deep Genomics operates out of 🇨🇦 Canada while Insitro is based in 🇺🇸 United States, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, both companies are closely matched — Deep Genomics scores 68 and Insitro scores 73.
+The Awaira Score reflects a tight race: 68 for Deep Genomics versus 73 for Insitro.
+Under Brendan Frey and Daphne Koller respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison